Alejogb1/job-board/blog-data/how-do-i-configure-sustainsyssaml2-to-accept-unsigned-logout-responses.md

 id: "how-do-i-configure-sustainsyssaml2-to-accept-unsigned-logout-responses"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Accepting unsigned logout responses with Sustainsys.Saml2… it's a situation I've encountered firsthand, and it's definitely one that requires a nuanced approach, especially in production environments.
 I remember a project back in '18 where we were integrating with an identity provider that, shall we say, wasn't the most rigorous about signing logout responses.
 Dealing with that brought some specific challenges.
-The short answer, of course, is that you *can* configure Sustainsys.Saml2 to do this, but you have to carefully consider the security implications.
+The short answer, of course, is that you _can_ configure Sustainsys.Saml2 to do this, but you have to carefully consider the security implications.

 The core issue is that the saml specification, particularly for production deployments, strongly recommends signing all assertions and messages, including logout responses, to ensure integrity and non-repudiation.
 An unsigned response is inherently vulnerable to tampering.
 Someone could potentially spoof the identity provider and initiate a forced logout or worse.
 However, in specific, controlled scenarios, like during development, integration testing, or when dealing with a very limited test environment, accepting unsigned responses can be a temporary necessity.
 Never ever consider this acceptable in a real production setting.